KentLeung/UCN-Transport-Simulations/README.md

 LEUNG SOURCE

 FROST SIMULATIONS
-  -Edit Transport simulator to enable 108neV boost in random direction on contact with a cutplane: use for simulation of frost on surface of deuterium.
-NOTE: boost from change in Fermi potential is already implemented, this step here will probably just be a matter of setting a random angle leaving the cutplane
+  -Edit Transport simulator to enable 108neV boost in random direction on contact with a cutplane: use for simulation of frost on surface of deuterium